-Today, I wanted to share with you one of my best tips for painting, paint parties, and painting with kids: an easy hack for making DIY paint palettes that strike a balance between disposable and reusable that those of us charged with cleaning up after ourselves or other artists will appreciate.
+Today, I wanted to share with you one of my best tips for painting, paint parties, and painting with kids: this easy hack for making paint palettes.
+This palette making method strikes a balance between disposable and reusable that those of us charged with cleaning up after ourselves or other artists will appreciate.

 A few years ago, while frantically searching for a makeshift paint palette to follow a burst of creative inspiration, I decided to try covering a standard dinner plate to make a DIY paint palette.
-This technique worked so well that I’ve made DIY paint palettes ever since, rather than buying them.
-It helps me multipurpose what I already have so I can minimize my craft supply storage space and save money, while producing less plastic waste from my painting hobby.
+This technique worked so well that I’ve made my own paint palettes ever since.
+It helps me multipurpose what applies I already have so I can minimize my craft supply storage space and save money, while producing less plastic waste from my painting hobby.

 It worked so well during that first DIY paint palette experiment that it’s been my go-to-paint palette since.
-It’s easy to mix paint on, totally protects the plate underneath, and when I’m done I can peel the press and seal away from the plate, twist it in on itself (containing any wet paint), and continue the cleanup process quickly.
+It’s easy to mix paint on, totally protects the plate underneath, and when I’m done I can peel the film away from the plate, twist it in on itself (containing any wet paint), and continue the cleanup process quickly.

-Though still disposable, I waste far less plastic when using this method than I used to when I used disposable plastic plates or art-store palettes.
-Plus, the rigidity that the plate adds under the plastic wrap, works especially well for the technique of mixing colors by blotting colors together with aggressive brushstrokes into the paint on the palette.
+Though still disposable, I waste far less plastic with this method than I did when I used disposable plastic plates or art-store palettes.
+Plus, the rigidity that the plate adds under the plastic wrap works especially well for the technique of mixing colors by blotting colors together with aggressive brushstrokes into the paint.

 The Problem: cleaning up after painting can make a bigger mess

 I can’t even tell you how many times, while cleaning up after a paint party, I made a bigger mess cleaning up all that leftover paint than any of my painters left at their station!